-If you’d like to learn more about this type of erasers, check out my article of what is a kneaded eraser and why you they’re so useful to have at home.
+If you’d like to learn more about this type of erasers, check out my article on what is a kneaded eraser and why they’re so useful to have at home.

 Alright, now that you have your layout and sketches ready to go, it’s time to paint it up.
 And for that, we’re going to need some good brushes for painting.

 The brushes I recommend are the Crafts 4 All Set of 12 Brushes (click to check the price on Amazon).

 It’s very important to have brushes that will last you a long time and that you can use in different painting styles.
 The most important thing though in my opinion, is to have a wide assortment of options!

 Some brushes allow you for big and wide strokes, perfect for laying in the base colors and background.
 While other smaller and pointier brushes are great for adding details and highlights on your paintings.

 This set that I’ve linked you has a really amazing assortment of brushes of different types and shapes, there won’t be any other brush that you will need but those ones!

 Later on, if you wear out (or lose) one of those brushes, you can buy that specific brush.
 But for now, a big set is a better option for you.

 One of the most important art supplies that you must buy for painting are the paints.

 My recommendation is to get a set of paints with several colors that you’ll use.
 Although, if you’re on a budget, just get the ones you want to use one by one.
 For example, if you’re planning on painting only in black and white, it doesn’t make sense to get a whole wide array of colors that you’re never going to use.
 On the other hand, if you want to paint bright summer forest scenes only, you’ll probably not need to buy very dark tones.